aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 ### 1.6.13.
 I need a Route53 Private Hosted Zone in my workload account.
 How shall I proceed?

 The workload account requires creating a temporary local VPC before creating the Private Hosted Zone (PHZ).
-Creating a PHZ in Route 53 requires assocciation with a VPC.
+Creating a PHZ in Route53 requires assocciation with a VPC.
 You cannot specify a shared VPC when creating the PHZ, hence the need for this workaround.

 <u>**Create the temporary workload account VPC**</u>